 Early History of the Hitchum family

-Another 201 words (14 lines of text) covering the years 1440, 1560, 1495, 1571, 1554, 1555, 1568, 1634 and 1545 are included under the topic Early Hitchum History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hitchum research.
+Another 101 words (7 lines of text) covering the years 1440, 1560, 1495, 1571, 1554, 1555, 1555, 1558, 1559, 1570, 1568, 1634 and 1545 are included under the topic Early Hitchum History in all our PDF Extended History products and printed products wherever possible.

 Hitchum Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Hitchum include Hyam, Hyams, Hygham, Hyham, Higham, Highams and many more.

 Early Notables of the Hitchum family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Hitchum Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Hitchum Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hitchum family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
-Some of the first North American settlers carried this name or one of its variants: Thomas Higham settled in Boston Massachusetts in 1698; Farwell Higham settled in New England in 1755; Thomas Higham arrived in New York in 1822; Abel, James, and William Higham arrived in Philadelphia in 1828.
+Some of the first North American settlers carried this name or one of its variants: Thomas Higham settled in Boston, Massachusetts in 1698; Farwell Higham settled in New England in 1755; Thomas Higham arrived in New York in 1822; Abel, James, and William Higham arrived in Philadelphia in 1828.